SondreWold/comp_rep_study/notes/meetings/june_6.md

 - Can we isolate circuits that solve specific functions when solving SCAN and PCFG SET?
-- Within the same dataset, do circuits that approximate similar functions relate to eachother?
+- Within the same dataset, do circuits that approximate similar functions relate to each other?
 Is the circuit that can approximate the "remove first" operation in PCFG SET similar to the "remove second" operation?
 Do circuits for unary function transfer better to other unary functions compared to binary functions? etc...
 - Does a circuit that approximate a variable manipulation pattern in SCAN transfer to the same pattern in PCFG SET?
 And vice versa?
 - Do the circuits compose according to how the data compose?
-Is the function "repeat" a repetion of "copy"?
+Is the function "repeat" a repetition of "copy"?

-## Contributions
+## Contributions/directions
-- We study functions with respect to the manipulation pattern they represent, *without any noise*, both within the same task and across tasks.
+- We study the transferability of functions with respect to the specific variable manipulation pattern they perform, *without any noise*, both within the same task and across tasks.
-- We train our models from scratch, for better control of the results.
 - We perform an analysis on the compositionality of the identified circuits to see if there is a correlation between the representations of the model and the structure of the grammar used to generate the data.
+- As we train models from scratch, compared to relying on pre-trained models, we study how model size influence circuit transferability
+    - (My intuition is that smaller models are forced to create abstractions, compared to bigger models who can create input-output paths for almost all possible combinations)
+- Similar to the "Break it Down" article, but in contrast to other related works in mechanistic interpretability, we rely on a circuit discovery method that is not dependent on the Transformer architecture, providing a more general framework for evaluation.
+    - Since we do not rely on attention heads, it could be very interesting to do all the experiments with an RNN too and compare.